dfguerrerom/mgci-docs/docs/source/sepal/module_usage.rst

    :alt: selecting_nepal

 - Clicking on the :guilabel:`Select Area of Interest (AOI)`  will display a map with your selection.
 A corresponding legend is also displayed.
-The algorithm automatically generates a legend based on the mountain bioclimatic belt classes.The area for each of the bioclimatic belts is also displayed.
+The algorithm automatically generates a legend based on the mountain bioclimatic belt classes.The area for each of the bioclimatic belts is also aggregated for each bioclimatic belt.

 .. image:: ../_static/sepal/aoi_defined.PNG
    :align: center